kempisabelmaddie/hackmenu/README.md

 A voice-controlled menu driven by a **voice commands**.

+In light of COVID-19, on-site dining has always been ranking the highest risk of speading the virus.

+To reduce the chance of infection, we devlop this one-stop system which minimizes diner's contact with potential virus carrier (waiters and common equiment such as menus) with voice commands and screening display.

+In short,
+we avoid using hands to touch by sight and speaking in your own seat.

 You are offered with a food menu, by giving voice commands, you could **_get your seat_**, **_order food_**, **_make requests_** and **_chect out_** by giving corresponding commands.

    ## To get seated